ray2501/tcl.snappy/README.md

 =====

 snappy::compress - accepts a string to compress.
 snappy::decompress - accepts a string to decompress.
+snappy::compressByte - accepts a byte array to compress.
+snappy::decompressByte - accepts a byte array to decompress.

 Example